Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.

-Venice has become known as a couples holiday location due to its romantic gondola rides, charming canals and bridges, grand squares, carfree streets, rich history and architecture and that indescribable feeling in the air.
+Venice has become known as a couples holiday location due to its romantic gondola rides, charming canals and bridges, grand squares, carfree streets, rich history, architecture and that indescribable feeling in the air.
 But, it’s definitely not only for lovebirds, spending 2 days in Venice has something to do for everyone and will have you saying ciao bella! in no time.

 Is 2 days in Venice Enough?

 How many days in Venice is the right amount?
 Well, it really depends on your style of travel, schedule, and budget.
 But, what I can say is 2 days in Venice should be the minimum time spent in this city of romantic history.

-I’d also suggest coming during the week or eliminating Sundays from your Venice itinerary because this day marks a few important closures to Venice highlights and could leave you disappointed.
+I’d also suggest coming later in the week or eliminating Mondays and Tuesdays from your 2 days Venice itinerary because these days mark a few important closures to Venice highlights and could leave you disappointed.

-Can You Walk All Over Venice?
+Can You Walk All Over Venice

-The short answer is yes, you can definitely walk the entirety of the city centre, which is where most people stay during their Venice itinerary.
-And, to be honest, two days in Venice is not complete without a walking tour of the picturesque alleys and campi (town squares) and it the best way to see the city.
+The short answer is yes, you can definitely walk the entirety of the city centre, which is where most people stay during their 2 day Venice itinerary.
+And, to be honest, two days in Venice is not complete without a walking tour of the picturesque alleys and campi (town squares).

 Don’t worry too much about deviating from this 2 day Venice itinerary, because there is something to see around every corner, even if it’s an unexpected detour.